simoncozens/unicopedia-plus/README.md

 - As a convenience, each input field can be emptied using the <kbd>Clear</kbd> button.
 - In output, the standard Unicode code point format `U+0041` is used, i.e. "U+" directly followed by 4 or 5 hex digits.
 - In input, more hexadecimal formats are allowed, including Unicode escape sequences, such as `\u611B` and `\u{1F49C}`.
 Clicking on the <kbd>Filter</kbd> button converts all valid codes to standard Unicode code point format.
-- Information is provided for the 276955 characters (or code points) defined in the **Unicode 11.0** version of the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) data file.
+- Information is provided for the 276955 assigned characters (or code points) defined in the **Unicode 11.0** version of the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) data file.
 - Extra information is also obtained from the following data files:
     - [Blocks.txt](https://www.unicode.org/Public/UNIDATA/Blocks.txt)
     - [DerivedAge.txt](https://www.unicode.org/Public/UNIDATA/DerivedAge.txt)